alexilyenko/bigquery-schema-parser/README.md

 # BigQuery Schema Parser

-Google BigQuery Parser which transforms usual BigQuery JSON schema (both its representations - String and JsonObject) or QueryResponse into List of usual JsonElement for further processing.
-Each JSON element contains all fields and values of the given row and can be mapped to a POJO object with the help of Gson.class
+Google BigQuery Parser which transforms usual BigQuery JSON schema (both its representations - String and JsonObject) or QueryResponse (Google BigQuery SDK class) into List of usual JsonElement for further processing.
+Each JSON element contains all fields and values of the given row and can be mapped to a POJO object with the help of Gson library.

 For example this kind of JSON:
 ```json